Seaview (football ground): Main stand

 A small section of open terrace, which can accommodate fifty spectators remains from the original development of the ground in the 1940s and a small club shop is also located here.

-The Railway End
+Railway End

 The Railway End is so called due to it backing directly onto the Belfast-Larne railway line.

 The small uncovered terrace was laid to steps in the early 1950s but The need for development was highlighted in the mid-2000s when the perimeter exterior wall partially collapsed in a storm.

 A small elevated viewing lounge for VIPs and invited guests of the club, with a small tuck shop located underneath, once stood at the end of the terrace but this was demolished in May 2011 as part of a major redevelopment of the ground that saw a new 650 all-seated stand erected.
 New turnstiles were also put in place from the St Vincent Street entrance and a disabled section was added.
 This too was opened on the night of the Fulham game.

 There is also a burger bar regularly located in the concourse before the stand.